ICFP 2024

 ICFP Papers and Events

-Jiawei Chen University of Michigan - Ann Arbor, José Luiz Vargas de Mendonça University of Michigan at Ann Arbor, Bereket Shimels Ayele Addis Ababa Institute of Technology, Bereket Ngussie Bekele Addis Ababa Institute of Technology, Shayan Jalili University of Michigan at Ann Arbor, Pranjal Sharma University of Michigan at Ann Arbor, Nicholas Wohlfeil University of Michigan - Ann Arbor, Yicheng Zhang University of Michigan at Ann Arbor, Jean-Baptiste Jeannin University of Michigan at Ann Arbor
+Jiawei Chen University of Michigan at Ann Arbor, José Luiz Vargas de Mendonça University of Michigan at Ann Arbor, Bereket Shimels Ayele Addis Ababa Institute of Technology, Bereket Ngussie Bekele Addis Ababa Institute of Technology, Shayan Jalili University of Michigan at Ann Arbor, Pranjal Sharma University of Michigan at Ann Arbor, Nicholas Wohlfeil University of Michigan at Ann Arbor, Yicheng Zhang University of Michigan at Ann Arbor, Jean-Baptiste Jeannin University of Michigan at Ann Arbor

 11:24